Immigration Lawyers in Pennsylvania

 However, it is important to note that those petitioning under the “immediate relatives of U.S. citizens” category have limitations.
 For example, they are limited by the number of immigrant visas (green cards) given out each year.

-- First Preference (F1): The person seeking residency must be an unmarried son or daughter of U.S. citizens at the time when the petition is filed.
+- First Preference (F1): The person seeking residency must be an unmarried son or daughter of a U.S. citizen at the time the petition is filed.
 He or she must remain so until receiving the green card.
 If a beneficiary obtains a good-faith divorce during the long years of waiting for the visa, he or she will become eligible for an immigrant visa as an F1.

-- Second Preference (F2): The person seeking residency must be a spouse (same-sex or opposite-sex), minor child, or an unmarried son or daughter (age 21 and above) of permanent residents.
+- Second Preference (F2): The person seeking residency must be a spouse (same-sex or opposite-sex), minor child, or an unmarried son or daughter (age 21 and above) of a permanent resident.

-- Third Preference (F3): The person seeking residency is a married son or daughters of U.S. citizen, and their spouses and minor children.
+- Third Preference (F3): The person seeking residency is a married son or daughter of a U.S. citizen, their spouses, or their minor children.

-- Fourth Preference (F4): The person seeking residency is a brother or sister of a U.S. citizen, and their spouse and minor children.
+- Fourth Preference (F4): The person seeking residency is a brother or sister of a U.S. citizen, their spouse, or their minor children.
 Half-brothers, half-sisters and adoptive siblings are also eligible under this category.

 The family preference category is subject to annual quotas for visas from each country.
-The county or origin where the person seeking U.S. residency was born determines the visa quota.
+The county of origin where the person seeking U.S. residency was born determines the visa quota.
 For some countries, the waiting period is short; in others, the wait can span decades.

 For more information about immigration law, you should speak with an immigration lawyer in Pennsylvania.
 You can always speak with the experienced attorneys at Kitay Law Offices by calling 888-KITAYLAW or contacting us here.